Blog

 Preliminary checks help to determine the most appropriate load model for the system.
 They also show how the application resources are used and whether the load generator(s) power will be sufficient for executing full-scale tests.

 The checks should be launched under different load models.
 Thus, the testing load is determined on the basis of software monitoring and results analysis.
+This approach follows a performance testing best practice, allowing competent teams to establish reliable benchmark values for system behavior.

 Stage 8 – Tests execution